- submitted by Labour Against the Witchhunt and Sheffield Labour Left

 - both supports a left leadership against attacks by the right, and is independent and able to criticise our left wing leaders when necessary;

 - opposes racism, anti-Semitism, Islamophobia and all other forms of discrimination and is consistently internationalist, a stance which by definition includes support for the democratic and national rights of the Palestinians;

 - opposes attempts to conflate anti-Zionism with antisemitism and opposes the witch-hunt against Jeremy Corbyn and the left;

 - campaigns to radically transform and democratise the Labour Party and the trade unions;

-- campaigns for the implementation of trigger ballots (as a step towards mandatory reselection) so that the Parliamentary Labour Party better reflects the pro-Corbyn views of the vast majority of members;
+- campaigns for open selection so that the Parliamentary Labour Party better reflects the views of the vast majority of members;

 - supports and encourages struggles now against austerity and all forms of oppression;